kvnknowles/ArduinoBot/README.md

 (OSX Instructions)
 1) Install the Arduino IDE in your Applications folder

-2) Copy ArduinoUnit to the library directory cp ArduinoUnit /Applications/Arduino.app/Contents/Resources/Java/libraries/
+2) Copy the additional libraries to your library directory cp -r ./libraries/* /Applications/Arduino.app/Contents/Resources/Java/libraries/